s88leigh/Spelling-Game/README.md

-# Spelling-Game
+### Spelling-Game

-### Goal: Teaching children K-Grade 3 learn how to spell words.
-Allow parent to see progress.

 ### Type of users:

-- Individuals of all ages
+    Individuals of all ages

-### Intended goals:
+### Intended Goal:

+    To provide a user-friendly, simple, fun, interactive app to help children under 10 years of age learn how to spell words through repetition.
+However, in the process of developing this app, I have realized that such apps are helpful to a broader population: Children, Individuals with cognitive disorder, Parents, Foreigners.

 # For Children: